ttvmkos/r5r_tracker/README.md

 !!!NOTICE!!!

-SUPPORT FOR THIS REPO IS ENDING.
+SUPPORT FOR THIS REPO HAS ENDED.
+[No updates or patches will be provided]

-Support for tracker is being implemented into main flowstate branch and will be optional with plugin or dlls
+Support for tracker is has been implemented into main flowstate branch and will be optional with plugin or dlls